ibm-messaging/mq-rdqm/cloud/aws/README.md

 7. three Subnets, one for each Availability Zone
 8. three Instances, one for each Availability Zone
 9. a number of SecurityGroups controlling access for various components:
-9. a SecurityGroup that allows ssh access via port 22 to any IP address and allows MQ access to the ports 1414, 1515 and 1616
+   - InstanceSecurityGroup that allows ssh access via port 22 to any IP address
+   - MQSecurityGroup that allows TCP access to the ports 1414, 1515 and 1616
+   - PacemakerSecurityGroup that allows UDP access using the ports that Pacemaker uses
+   - RDQMSecurityGroup that allows ping access
-10. a SecurityGroup that allows tcp access to any port on any IP address, to allow the DRBD instances to communicate with each other
+   - DRBDSecurityGroup that allows tcp access to any port on any IP address, to allow the DRBD instances to communicate with each other
-11. a SecurityGroup that allows ping access between the three Instances

 ### createStack command